awesome-mws/udacity-mws-nd/1. Accessible and Responsive Web Apps/README.md

 ## 14. ARIA
 Sometimes an HTML element may not have a role or value assigned semantically.
 In this lesson, you'll use ARIA attributes to provide context for screen readers.

+1. Intro to Semantics: ARIA

+2. Why ARIA

+3. First Steps with ARIA

+4. What can ARIA do for you?

+5. Roleplaying

+6. Custom radio button group with ARIA

+7. More Ways to Label

+8. Name That Element!

+9. Breather

+10. Default Semantics and Landmarks

+11. ARIA Relationships

+12. Combo Box

+13. Hidden In Plain Sight

+14. Name That Element Round 2

+15. Recap so far

+16. Introducing ARIA Live

+17. Atomic Relevant Busy

+18. Recap

+19. Modal Dialog Quiz

 ## 15. Style
 Incorporate CSS styling into your accessible web design and use accessible colour schemes to improve accessibility.